Argao Church

-Argao Church, canonically known as the Archdiocesan Shrine and Parish of Saint Michael the Archangel, is a Roman Catholic church in Argao, Cebu, Philippines.
+The Archdiocesan Shrine of San Miguel Arcangel, commonly known as Argao Church, is a Roman Catholic church in Argao, Cebu, Philippines.
+It is under the jurisdiction of the Archdiocese of Cebu.
 The municipality of Argao was established as a parish in 1703 under the Augustinian order.
 To serve the parochial needs of its people, a stone church was constructed in 1734 and was completed in 1788.
 The church was dedicated to Saint Michael the Archangel.

 Features

 The coral stone church is a two-level structure with an imposing, highly ornate pediment and double-pilaster columns on its facade.
 Together with its convent, the church was fortified to also serve as refuge during Moro raids in the 18th and 19th century.
 The facade contains articulate carvings depicting the patron saint displayed on its niche, flanked by oversized urn-like finials standing on rectangular bases at each corner of the pediment.